KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 A challenge I initially faced was stitching the tilt sensor was more difficult than I initially expected as it has some protruding parts that I had to create holes in my fabric to accommodate.
 Soldering my wires into the protoshield was also rather difficult as soldering is semi-permanent so I always had to double/triple check to see if I was soldering the right wires, which was very stressful for me.

-# Second Modification

-For my second modification, I made my posture corrector portable using a power bank along with sewing my Arduino and my LED lights to my posture corrector.

-This allows my posture corrector to be used essentially everywhere as I no longer need to have my Arduino connected to my laptop for power.
-To sew the Arduino and LED lights to my brace, I had to make multiple loops with my string to properly secure them in place.
-Sewing my Arduino, power bank, and LED lights into my back brace makes my project much easier to transport.
-Originally I had to carry the Arduino in my hands but now I have essentially full range of motion when moving with my back brace.

-A challenge I faced when doing the project was that I was adjusting my tilt sensor too much, causing it to break off and requiring a replacement.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/c_0KX9H5bLY?si=OWW0cfxlXA8gGvAx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Final Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NXD6nar5XYE?si=a_GLr6sXmp0tv7Gj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my third milestone, I added a notification extension to my MIT app that will notify the user of their poor posture as long as the Bluetooth module is connected to their device.
 The MIT app inventor allows for extensions similar to libraries that we download for our Arduino, giving us different methods/functions.